prathmesh3235/superhero-team-builder/README.md

 Open your browser and go to:
 http://localhost:3000

-Become an admin to get access to edit the SuperHero Data.
+Become an admin to get access to change the SuperHero Data.

 Use ADMIN CODE : "ADMIN" during Registeration